readthedocs/ethicalads.io/content/pages/learning-hub/advertiser-guide.md

 To get the most out of your campaign:

 * Make sure your geographic targeting matches the location of your desired customers.
-* Target a specific topic that relevant to your business.
+* Target a specific topic that's relevant to your business.
 * Craft a specific ad for each region of interest.

 These tips will help increase the click-through rate of your ads,